-A Monitoring Committee Remuneration Policy ('MCRP'), with HR, Risk Management and Compliance as its members, provides advice to the Management Board with regards to the design, review and adjustment, and implementation of the Remuneration Policy.
+A Monitoring Committee Remuneration Policy ('MCRP'), with HR, Risk Management and Compliance as its members, provides advice to the Management Board with regards to the design, review and adjustment, and implementation of the

+Remuneration Policy.
 The MCRP consults with the Management Board and provides input on identified staff regarding Malus and Clawback, as due, for use by the Remuneration Committee.
 The MCRP convenes at least twice a year to flag, monitor and manage the risks around the proper execution of the Remuneration Policy and continued compliance with all relevant legislation from the standpoint of HR.

-The CBN Group Annual Report contains the detail on the Remuneration Committee meetings in 2022, including the name and composition of this body (Supervisory Board's Report).
-For the year 2022, the CBN Group didn't sought services of external legal counsel concerning remuneration related topics.
+The CBN Group Annual Report contains the detail on the Remuneration Committee meetings in 2023, including the name and composition of this body (Supervisory Board's Report).
+For the year 2023, the CBN Group didn't seek services of external legal counsel concerning determination of the Remuneration Policy or the role of the relevant stakeholders.